-The authors are thankful to all the participants of the 2006 Dagstuhl seminar on Computational Structures for Modeling Space, Time, and Causality, especially to Ralph Kopperman, Prakash Panangaden, Michael B. Smith, and Dieter Spreen for stimulating discussions, to Guram Bezhanishvili for the invitation to participate in this special issue, and - last but not the least - to Leo Esakia himself for insightful ideas.
+The authors are thankful to all the participants of the 2006 Dagstuhl seminar on Computational Structures for Modeling Space, Time, and Causality, especially to Ralph Kopperman, Prakash Panangaden, Michael B. Smith, and Dieter Spreen for stimulating discussions, to Guram Bezhanishvili for the invitation to participate in this special issue, to Leo Esakia himself for insightful ideas, and to the anonymous referees for their thorough reading and valuable suggestions.